MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-merge-duplicate-records.md

 > [!TIP]
 > The **Merge Duplicate** page shows all fields where the values are different for the two records being compared.
 Therefore, a duplicate is indicated by the page showing very few fields.
 Whereas, if the page shows many fields, then the suspected record is probably not a duplicate.

 The following procedure is based on a customer card.
-The steps are similar for a supplier and contact cards.
+The steps are similar for a vendor and contact cards.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Select the customer that you know or suspect that a duplicate record exists for, and then choose the **Edit** action.